jkphl/shortbread/README.md

     js: ['\\.js$'],                 // List of regular expressions to match JavaScript resources
     initial: 'initial.html',        // Name for the initial page load HTML fragment
     subsequent: 'subsequent.html',  // Name for the subsequent page load HTML fragment
-    data: false                     // Whether to create a JSON file with shortbread's return values }
+    data: false,                    // Whether to create a JSON file with shortbread's return values
+    prefix: ''                      // Prefix for all resource URLs (see extended configuration) }
 ```